Learning Disability Liaison

 Patients with learning disabilities often need special consideration to ensure that they receive the care and treatment which meets their individual needs and maintains their safety.
 When attending hospital, preparation is important, particularly if you have specific needs that hospital staff need to be aware of and plan for.
 See below for some guidance on the sorts of things to consider when coming to hospital.

-David Roberts and Evelyn Asante.
-They help support adults who have a learning disabilities, their carers and family.
-David and Evelyn work with hospital staff to help them to understand how best to support and care for people who have a learning disability.
+The Learning Disability Liaison Team at Bedford Hospital help support adults who have learning disabilities, their carers and family.
+They work with hospital staff to help them to understand how best to support and care for people who have a learning disability.

 Help and Guidance